manwar/theweeklychallenge/content/blog/dbic-schema.md

 #### Schema Class

-This is how you define in general.
+In the earlier post, this is how we defined the `Schema` class.

 ```perl
 package MyApp::Schema;